John Mayer: Change in musical direction (2005–2008)

 As early as 2002, Chris Willman with Entertainment Weekly said that Mayer was "more historically savvy, and more ambitious than you'd guess from the unforced earnestness of [Room for] Squares.
 However, Mayer was largely associated with the Adult Contemporary and singer-songwriter genres.
 Fame allowed him access to his early influences, and he began collaborating with blues and jazz artists.
 He accompanied Buddy Guy in a concert at the Irving Plaza in December 2003.
 He toured with jazz pianist Herbie Hancock, including a show at the Bonnaroo Music Festival.
 He also performed on commercial releases, namely, with Eric Clapton (Back Home, Crossroads Guitar Festival), Buddy Guy (Bring 'Em In), John Scofield (That's What I Say), and B.B.
 King (80).
 Although Mayer maintained his reputation as a singer-songwriter, he gained distinction as a guitarist.

 Following the conclusion of his Heavier Things tour, Mayer began working with artists, including those from other genres of music.
 His voice was sampled on the song "Go" by rapper Common, and he appeared on a hidden track called "Bittersweet Poetry" from the Kanye West album Graduation.
 The collaborations drew praise from rap heavyweights Jay-Z and Nelly.
 When asked about his presence in the hip hop community, Mayer said, "It's not music out there right now.
 That's why, to me, hip-hop is where rock used to be."

 Around this time Mayer announced that he was "closing up shop on acoustic sensitivity".
 In the spring of 2005, Mayer formed the John Mayer Trio with bassist Pino Palladino and drummer Steve Jordan, both of whom he had met through studio sessions.
 The trio combined blues and rock music.
 In October 2005, they opened for the Rolling Stones and that November released a live album called Try!
 The band took a break in mid-2006.

-Mayer's third studio album, titled Continuum, was released on September 12, 2006, produced by Mayer and Steve Jordan.
+Mayer's third studio album, Continuum, was released on September 12, 2006, produced by Mayer and Steve Jordan.
 Mayer suggested the album was intended to combine blues and pop.
 In that vein, two of the tracks from his Trio release Try!—"Vultures" and "Gravity"—were included on Continuum.
 Despite his excitement, in a Rolling Stone interview, Mayer recalled that after former Columbia Records head Don Ienner panned Continuum he briefly considered quitting music and studying design full-time.
+Columbia Records believed that there weren't any "hits" on the album and as a result of that, Columbia got Mayer to make "Waiting on the World to Change".
+John Mayer admitted on the Bobby Bones Show that it's the song he dislikes performing live the most.